Turbo Takeaways

 Disability Compensation Benefits for Veterans

-VA disability compensation is a monthly tax-free benefit for veterans who get injured or sick while serving in the military.
+VA disability compensation is a tax-free monthly benefit for veterans with service-related injuries or illnesses while in the military.
 It’s also available for veterans whose existing condition worsened due to service.

 You may qualify for VA disability compensation for mental health conditions like PTSD and physical conditions that developed before, during, or after service.
 The VA assigns a disability rating (expressed as a percentage) to represent how much the disability has reduced your health, mobility, and ability to function on a daily basis.